2fifty

 Image: The Trinity with stuffed sides.

-Overview: Lauded by many as one of the best BBQ spots in the area, 2fifty grew from a farmers market stand to a brick & mortar spot in Riverdale, MD.
-For us in D.C. there was great joy when they opened a stall in Union Market.
-The D.C. location has a smaller menu than the mothership, with trays of the Texas Trinity as the focus: Brisket, pork ribs, sausage plus sides.
-The meat is cooked, wrapped and brought in, then the packages are removed from the heater to slice fresh.
-The sides are good, with caramelized pineapple stealing the show.
-Sandwiches are also done from the Union Market location.
 Owners Debby Portillo and Fernando Gonzalez came to Texas BBQ by way of El Salvador.
-The pineapple and beans tip towards Central America more than Central Texas.
-From a family of caterers and restaurateurs, they made pilgrimages to Texas BBQ landmarks.
-The tasting led to inspiration to start up this endeavor.
-One of the things that they picked up on the trips was how Franklin vacuum-packed meats for sale and reheating, something that helped them with sales during the early days of the pandemic.
+The pineapple and beans tip towards Central America more than central Texas.
+Coming from a family of caterers and restaurateurs they made pilgrimages to Texas BBQ landmarks, with tasting leading to inspiration to open a spot.
+One of the things that they picked up was how Franklin’s vacuum-packed meats for sale and reheating, something that helped them with sales during the early days of the pandemic.

 Gift Cards